Mohab0P/xrwvm-fullstack_developer_capstone/README.md

 ## 📞 Support

-For support, email support@cardealership.com or create an issue in the GitHub repository.
+For support, create an issue in the GitHub repository.

 ## 🙏 Acknowledgments